roelmatthysen/bibliotheekreader/README.md

 # bibliotheekreader
 A Python script that integrates the goodreads api with the Flemish public library system.
+Books from your to-read list are cross-checked with your local library's collection, and displayed together with (sub)-location and availability information.
-Example output:
+Sample output:

 ```
 #####################################################################################